Breast Lift & Breast Reduction Surgery in Adelaide

 Your plastic surgeon will talk to you about your options during the initial consultation.

-Breast reduction and breast lift (mastopexy) surgery effectively improve the breasts’ size, shape, and appearance.
+Breast lift and breast reduction surgery in Adelaide can enhance breast shape, size, and symmetry.
+Learn about the benefits and what to expect from treatment.
 In both procedures, the breasts are positioned in a higher position on the chest, and the skin is tightened – in breast reduction surgery, additional tissue is removed to relieve breast heaviness.

 Women who have been troubled by heavy breasts find the results of breast reduction surgery to be life-changing – they can walk upright, have a choice in clothes and exercise options, and have relief of related upper back and neck discomfort.